Senate Bill No. 588

 (I) Operations in compliance with all federal legal requirements applicable to wholesale drug distribution.

-(2) The board of pharmacy shall consider, at a minimum, the following factors in reviewing the qualifications of persons who apply for a wholesale distributor license under this section or for renewal of that license:
+(2) The board of pharmacy shall consider, at a minimum, the following factors in reviewing the qualifications of persons who engage in wholesale distribution of prescription drugs with this state apply for a wholesale distributor license under this section or for renewal of that license:

 (A) Any conviction of the applicant under any federal, state or local laws relating to drug samples, wholesale or retail drug distribution or distribution of controlled substances;